EDUC-X158: Culture of College

-- Support from a Peer Instructor: Students who have successfully completed X158 and have reclaimed academic good standing with the University serve as Peer Instructors.
-Peer Instructors assist new X158 students to explore practical ways of achieving goals and integrating course concepts into their academic and personal lives from the student perspective.
+X158 is taught by a graduate Associate Instructor as well as an undergraduate Peer Instructor who has successfully completed X158 and reclaimed academic Good Standing.
+The Peer Instructors assist new X158 students in exploring practical ways of achieving goals and integrating course concepts into their academic and personal lives from the student perspective.

 Contact the coordinator, Molly Burke, at firstname.lastname@example.org, or 855-2701